 How do you go open?

-Instead of learning set movement, you need a toolbox of skills which the subconscious can then employ instinctively, adjusting to the terrain automatically without having to rely on repetitive conscious thought, trying (and failing) to keep up with the changing environment.
-The subconscious will vary the movements according to your task.
+Instead of learning set movements that are repetitive and never change, you need a toolbox of skills which you can employ, adjusting to the varying environment.
 Just like running through a crowded bar carrying a tray of drinks.

-Learning to ski ‘open’ may sound rather scientific and intense.
-At the very beginning, this may be true because you’ll no longer be told exactly what to do.
-You’ll learn skills that you can adjust according to your task so it may all sound a bit, could I say ‘open’ to begin with.
+Learning to ski ‘open’ may sound rather ‘out there’ and not ‘tangible’ and at the beginning, this may be true because you’ll no longer be told exactly what to do.
+You’ll learn skills that you can adjust according to your task and the environment so it may all sound a bit, could I say ‘open’.

 However learning ‘open’ skiing comes with a warning: you’ll wish you’d discovered it years ago.